 Alternate interior angles

-In this article, we will learn what alternate interior angles are, how to identify them, and understand their characteristics.
+In this article, we will learn about alternate interior angles, how to identify them, as well as their characteristics.

 First, we need to remember what alternate angles are in general: